ghowland/cpu_process_exporter/docs/user_manual.md

 In order of effectiveness:

-1. Double `scan.interval`.
-Halves the cost.
-2. Raise `fd_scan_every`.
-Large effect if descriptor tables are big.
+1. Raise `fd_scan_every` and `smaps_scan_every`.
+These are the two expensive reads and both refresh data that changes slowly.
+2. Double `scan.interval`.
+Halves the cost, at the price of resolution — but do not go past 5s without accepting that short events become invisible.
 3. Raise `batch_sleep`.
 Direct but risks overruns.
 4. Broaden the ignore list.
-Each ignored process costs one read instead of five.
+Each ignored process costs one read instead of six.
 5. Set `read_io: false` if you are not using the data.
+6. Set `read_smaps: false` as a last resort, accepting that RSS then over-counts with no correction.

 ## 13.6 Scans are overrunning